 In addition, if you smoke or drink alcohol before and after the surgery (not according to the instructions provided by the clinic), it’s quite likely that you’ll experience a lot of complications during the surgery and after it.
 That will also affect the results.
 Therefore, if you’re unwilling to make lifestyle changes, you should have realistic expectations about what you can achieve from a hair transplant.

-Unfortunately, in the instances mentioned above, you’re not a candidate for hair transplant surgery.
+Unfortunately, in the instances mentioned above, you cannot have a hair transplant.
 Alternatively, you can consider getting scalp micropigmentation, or you can wear hair systems like wigs, extensions, toupees, etc.

 Keep in mind that if you send us edited pictures of your scalp to be considered for the surgery, it’s not going to make it possible.
 That’s because our surgeon will perform a physical exam in face-to-face consultation when you arrive at the clinic.
 And it’s then that they might decide that you’re not suitable for the surgery.